yzdxs/learn-anything/readme.md

 # [Part of a bigger picture 🗺️](http://nikitavoloboev.xyz/knowledge-map/all-mindmaps/)

+In the mind map above, you will find a [little node](https://my.mindnode.com/YyJtZap3S6BLzLq8FvBqcDM1fpzom5JfeXripa9w#-73.3,-355.0,2) named 'more' which can be a gateway to all the research I do.

-Aside from these well curated mind maps on learning any topic on Earth, I also try to [visualise all of world's knowledge](http://nikitavoloboev.xyz/knowledge-map/all-mindmaps/) and provide links to resources and articles relevant to each topic.
+I try to [visualise all of world's knowledge](http://nikitavoloboev.xyz/knowledge-map/all-mindmaps/) and provide links to resources and articles relevant to each topic.

 It contains :